IzaacMammadov/docs.urbit.org/content/courses/hoon-school/B-syntax.md

 ##  Nouns

 Think about a child persistently asking you what a thing is made of.
-At first, you may respond, “plastic”, or “metal”.
+At first, you may respond, "plastic", or "metal".
 Eventually, the child may wear you down to a more fundamental level:  atoms and molecules (bonded atoms).